Chichibu Fudasho Pilgrimage: Sacred Site No. 6, Bokuunji of Mt. Kōyō

 Maruyama Kousen Inn

-Enclosed in surroundings of deciduous trees and chirping birds announcing the seasons, sits this single-house inn in the mountains.
-Located in a deciduous forest near the Terasaka Rice Terrace, this inn has been well-loved for its “Yakusō-no-yu (medicinal herb bath)" since its establishment.
-The pride of the lodge is the medicinal herb bath which contains, among other herbs, chameleon plant and Japanese mugwort, which improve blood circulation and warm the body from the core.
-One can expect fatigue relief and improved skin.
+This single-house inn sits high in the mountains, encircled by deciduous trees and the sounds of seasonal birdsong.
+Located in a forest near the Terasaka Rice Terrace, this inn has been well-loved since its establishment for its “Yakusō-no-yu" (medicinal herb bath).
+The pride of the lodge is the medicinal herb bath which contains chameleon plant and Japanese mugwort, which improve blood circulation and warm the body to its core.
+One can expect relief from fatigue and improved skin.

 Terasaka Rice Terraces